mathworks/jupyter-matlab-proxy/README.md

 ```
 Installing this package will not install MATLAB.
 To execute MATLAB code in Jupyter, you must have [MATLAB installed](https://www.mathworks.com/help/install/install-products.html) separately.

-The package lets you execute MATLAB code in both JupyterLab 3 and JupyterLab 4, but syntax highlighting and autoindentation are currently only supported on JupyterLab 3.
+The package lets you execute MATLAB code in both JupyterLab 3 and JupyterLab 4, but syntax highlighting and auto indentation are currently only supported on JupyterLab 3.
 Install JupyterLab 3 using:
 ```bash
 python3 -m pip install 'jupyterlab>=3.0.0,<4.0.0a0'
 ```